ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: step}
 {: cli}

-You can use the Kafka console consumer tool with {{site.data.keyword.messagehub}}.
+You can use the {{site.data.keyword.messagehub}} Kafka console consumer tool to consume data.

-These console tools are in the `bin` directory of your Kafka download.
-You can download a client from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.
+The console tools are in the `bin` directory of your Kafka client download.

 You must provide a list of brokers and SASL credentials.
 After you create the properties file as described in [produce data](#produce_data_cli), run the console consumer in a terminal as follows: